 negotiate with other regional organizations with the objective of promoting consensus building and developing common understanding on issues.

-The Chairman of the APT-PP will preside over the coordination meetings.
+The Chair of the APT-PP will preside over the coordination meetings.

 The structure and schedule of the coordination meetings will be decided by the regular meeting held immediately before PP.